 You’ll find many brilliant stalagmite and stalactite formations here.
 They also contain Aboriginal art and the fossils of extinct animals.

 While you’re in Chillagoe, you can also visit its local museum to learn more about the town’s mining history.
 This is something that any history lover is sure to appreciate.

 Chillagoe is also located right on the Australian outback, and you can expect to see many different animal and bird species while you’re there.

-All curious explorers should add the caves to their list of things to do in Cairns.
+All curious explorers should add the caves to their list of the unusual things to do in Cairns.

-While you’re in Cairns, you can choose to go hiking in either the Atherton Tablelands or the World Heritage-listed Daintree Rainforest.
+While you’re wondering what to do in Cairns, you can choose to go hiking in either the Atherton Tablelands or the World Heritage-listed Daintree Rainforest.
 Each of these hiking tours offers a unique experience.

 When you go to the Atherton Tablelands, you’ll see a gigantic fig tree that’s over 800 years old.

 Crater Lakes National Park is a popular spot to visit in the Atherton Tablelands as well.
 There are a few lovely walking tracks that snake around the volcanic crater lakes of the park.

 There is also a Waterfall Circuit there, where you can hike to multiple majestic waterfalls.